 I realise now that healthy eating isn’t about eating very little, it’s about choosing and preparing the right foods.
 I’ve completely fallen in love with cooking again and really enjoy trying new recipes.

-Before, I’d fill up on takeaways, fast food and sugary lattes with cakes – sometimes to the point of feeling sick.
+Before, I’d fill up on takeaways, fast food, sugary lattes and cakes – sometimes to the point of feeling sick.
 With Food Optimising, I have three balanced meals a day.
 I love that me and the boys can all have the same meals, too.
-Our favourites at the moment are cottage pie and beef stew with vegetables.
+Our favourites at the moment are cottage pie and beef stew with vegetables, and we love a picnic if the sun is shining!

 I eat such a wide variety of food that I never feel I’m being restricted, and I’m certainly never hungry!
 When I’m supermarket shopping I use the Slimming World barcode scanner to help me stay on track with what I’m buying.
 It’s a godsend.